 Varhi spun himself around instinctively and had begun moving his sword into a blocking motion, but it was too late.
 He was practically slammed into with a wall of crystal that knocked him off of his feet and with him releasing a piercing cry of pain at the impact, caused him to go flying right down the middle of the tunnel, hurling towards the trio as he rebounded twice along the ground like a rag doll.

-Nayleen and Sairek both ran up to Varhi only a few feet behind them and moved to grab the boy out from Cyial’s protective cup of dual shields just as they were about to disappear.
+Nayleen and Sairek both ran up to the young boy cradled within Cyial's conjuration only a few feet behind them and moved to grab the boy out from Cyial’s protective cup of dual shields just as they were about to disappear.

-He screamed and released a strong torrent of wind, so strong that chunks of the cavern walls or the crystals embedded inside of it were broken off or wedged free and strong enough to even cause the crystals of the golem to struggle against it, causing the “form” of the golem to be dragged backwards several feet.
-Sairek continued to scream until his lungs felt like they were going to burst, but eventually, the cavern walls in front of him began to collapse.
+His scream released a strong torrent of wind, so strong that chunks of the cavern walls or the crystals embedded inside of it were broken off or wedged free and strong enough to even cause the crystals of the golem to struggle against it, causing the “form” of the golem to be dragged backwards several feet.
+Sairek continued to scream until his lungs felt like they were going to burst and his voice becoming hoarse, but eventually, the cavern walls in front of him began to collapse.
 He stopped screaming and cut off the flow of energy, grimacing as he still cupped the jewel in his left and while he turned around and dashed off as fast as his legs could carry him, abandoning the lantern as more and more rubble fell around behind him, starting to collapse the structure of the cavern.
 He began climbing the steps to lead back outside, with Nayleen and Cyial carrying Varhi almost all of the way there, Nayleen holding him under his arms and Cyial holding his legs.
 Sairek helped them by supporting Varhi’s middle when he caught up to them, where they moved to set Varhi gently down on the ground outside.

 “Varhi…?”
 Sairek asked gently, but his tone betrayed he was scared.